sigmonsays/voyager/README.md

 # voyager

-the main purpose of voyager is to provide a context aware file browser in a web page.
+the main purpose of voyager is to provide a context aware file browser in a web page.  voyager is a http server which can render file listings using the appropriate layout based on the types of files found.

-voyager is a http server which can render file listings using the appropriate layout based on the types of files found.
+A remote API is currently in development to allow connecting to remote servers.

 # features
 - context aware layout (photos, video, audio, etc)
-- image resize for thumbnails
+- image resize for thumbnails with a local cache

 # install